 29. A journey of a thousand miles begins with a single step.

 This is the second quote from the Ancient Chinese philosopher and writer Lao Tzu in this selection of insightful quotes about traveling.
 It can actually apply to anything we do in life, not just traveling.
 Focusing on our travels, though, once we get the idea and the courage to take action in that direction, we have made the first step of our journey.
 It’s nice to dream about where we want to get to and what we want to see and experience.
 But the first step we take is getting the plane ticket or putting some money aside for it.
 You have to take action to make your dreams reality.

 30. Oh, the places you’ll go!

-American children’s author Dr. Seuss (Theodor Seuss Geisel) brings us to the last, but not least, quote from this selection.
-It’s also my favorite quote about traveling, actually.
+American children’s author Dr. Seuss (Theodor Seuss Geisel) brings us to the last, but not least, a quote from this selection.
+It’s also one of my favorite quotes about traveling, actually.
 It holds so much hope, so much promise about everything that’s out there, just waiting to get discovered.
 You’ll be seeing great sights! […] You’ll feel ready for anything under the sky. […] On and on you will hike, / And I know you’ll hike far / and face up to your problems / whatever they are. […] You’re off the Great Places! / Today is your day! / Your mountain is waiting. / So…get on your way!
 (From Oh, the places you’ll go, by Dr. Seuss)

 This sums up my selection of 30 quotes about traveling.
 I hope you enjoyed it and that it helped inspire you for your upcoming trips in the year 2019.